RastaMnsth/acctwise/acctwise/DOCUMENTATION.md

 # AcctWise Website Development Documentation

 ## Project Overview
-This document outlines the development process and structure for the AcctWise website, a professional landing website for an accounting firm based in Moscavide, Portugal.
+This document outlines the development process and structure for the AcctWise website, a professional landing website for an accounting, maintenance and consultancy firm based in Moscavide, Portugal.

 ## Technologies Used
 - **Framework**: Next.js 15